wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 * Implemented basic shortcode ([wpptopdfenh]) to allow placement of PDF icon on demand.
 Shortcode observes display options for public/non-public and single page only, so excluding the main icon from the page will still allow shortcode to display the icon.
 * Implemented shortcode ([wpptopdfenh_break]) to set manual page breaks within PDF.
+* Fix: Commented some code which was wrapping div tags around all images, forcing centering (likely this has become unnecessary with recent versions of TCPDF).
+Images should now render where positioned in the post/page.
 * To-do: Allow different icon for shortcode.
 * To-do: Allow arguments for shortcodes (fonts and other options).
 * To-do: Implement additional shortcodes for PDF formatting.